- Rund ums Studium

 To study in Lower Saxony, you need a good command of at least intermediate German for most study programmes.
 You can prove your proficiency by completing a German test successfully.

-There are three tests especially for university admission:
+There are two tests especially for university admission:

 TestDaF – short for "Test Deutsch als Fremdsprache" (= "Test of German as a foreign language") is a standardised language test of German for non-native German speakers.
 You can take this test either in one of almost 100 countries around the world, or in Germany.
 It is offered three to six times a year.